Skip to main content

 How far ahead should I book Myeongdong Kyoja?

 You do not need to book ahead at all.
-Myeongdong Kyoja operates on a walk-in basis, and the high-turnover format keeps queues moving even during busy lunch periods.
-Show up, join the line, and expect to be seated within 15 to 30 minutes at peak times.
+Myeongdong Kyoja operates on a walk-in basis, the high-turnover format keeps queues moving even during busy lunch periods.
+Show up, join the line, expect to be seated within 15 to 30 minutes at peak times.
 If you are visiting Myeongdong for shopping anyway, fold it into the day without any advance planning.